-This multi-sensory handwriting group is facilitated by OTs and is intended for kids who are struggling to form shapes, letters, and numbers!
-We’ll be using principles from “Handwriting Without Tears,” combined with a sensory approach that makes learning a whole body experience!
+This multi-sensory handwriting group is intended for kids who are struggling to keep up with handwriting demands in school.
+Use of “Handwriting Without Tears” principles combined with a sensory approach makes learning a whole body experience!

 Orthotic Care Services recently sponsored Capernaum's Got Talent! show!
 Capernaum works closely with Orthotic Care Services.
 Scott Hinshon (owner) comes to our clinics and gives our children and families the utmost of care, not to mention beautifully designed and effective orthotics!